Genomicsplc/variantkey/README.md

     This value is reversible only using a lookup table, as the encoding is not reversible.

 * **`CHROM`**   : 32 bits (8 hex bytes) to represent the chromosome.
     Chromosomes are always encoded as numbers.
-Non numerical chromosomes (e.g `X`, `Y`, `XY`, `MT`) must be converted to numbers using a conversion table.
-    For humans the default encoding of the non-numerical cromosomes is: `X=23, Y=24, XY=25, MT=26`.
+    Non numerical chromosomes are mapped using a perfect hashing function ([gperf](https://www.gnu.org/software/gperf/)).
-    This value is reversible using a conversion table or reverse function.
+    This value is reversible.

 * **`POS`**     : 32 bits (8 hex bytes) for the reference position (`POS`), with the 1<sup>st</sup> base having position 0.